 YahooFinance writes about how Brad cares about helping the average person get invested in the markets because he knows from personal experience how some are left out of the rain when it comes to investing.
 The step-father of Brad Reifler was restricted from getting involved with certain types of investments simply because he was not an accredited investor.
 Brad Reifler wanted to change that, and that is what motivated him to create Forefront Capital.

-His investment advice for those of us out there today is to look at spreading money out as far and wide as it will go.
-He believes that it only makes logical sense to diversify.
 He also encourages people to not put all of their money with any one money manager.
 No matter how well one thinks they know someone, it is all too easy for that person to take advantage of that trust and manipulate it.
 Bernie Madoff is just one example of this.

 Secondly, you should understand what it is you hope to gain from your investments in the first place.
 This means that you must have a precise strategy for what you want to get out of the markets.
 You cannot just throw money in with the hope that it will increase in value.
 You should be certain about what kind of return you are hoping to get.